The appeal of cash back cards is that they are simple, but how much can they augment your income? Four cardholders share their card strategies.

 How cash back cards work

-With a cash back credit card, the issuer returns a percentage of your spending to you.
-Depending on the card, the percentage may be a low flat rate, such as 1 or 2 percent, on all charges or much higher rate on purchases in predetermined spending categories, such as dining out and travel.
+Depending on the card, the percentage may be a low flat rate, such as 1% or 2%, on all charges or much higher rate on purchases in predetermined spending categories, such as dining out and travel.

 Here’s how some cash back card holders use their cards to pad their wallets.